Hello and welcome to my Rome Katana bindings review.

 Comfort

-Toe Strap: Felt nice and no pressure points.
+Toe Strap: Toe straps conformed nicely and no pressure points.

-Padded Footbed: Good padding (see shock absorption notes above) and shock absorption.
+Padded Footbed: Good padding (see shock absorption section above).

 Ankle Support